Welcome to Crow Wing County

 Awards and Record-Keeping

-Do you have your calendars marked for the Minnesota State Fair, set for August 24- September 4, 2023?
-We, will see you, there!!
+Are your calendars marked for the Minnesota State Fair, set for Aug.
+24- Sept.
+4, 2023?
+We will see you there!

 Help yourself to the minutes and agendas from the Federation Meeting or any of the PDC Meetings

 Gifts support 4-H youth development in Crow Wing County, and local programming coordinated by the Crow Wing County 4-H Council.